The Strategic Importance of IT Recovery Planning

 Applying Executive Standards to Technology

-No executive would accept uncertainty in financial reporting or regulatory compliance.
+No executive would tolerate uncertainty in financial reporting or regulatory compliance.
+Technology must be held to the same disciplined standards.

 • Verified and tested backups